Generic Name: amiodarone (A-mee-OH-da-rone)

 Some MEDICINES MAY INTERACT with Cordarone.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Many prescription and nonprescription medicines (eg, used for allergies, bacterial and fungal infections, blood thinning, cancer, cough, depression or other mental or mood problems, enlarged prostate, erectile dysfunction, heartburn or reflux problems, hepatitis C infection, high blood pressure, high cholesterol, HIV infection, immune system suppression, inflammation, irregular heartbeat or other heart problems, multiple sclerosis, nausea and vomiting, pain, seizures, stomach or bowel problems, Tourette syndrome), multivitamin products, and herbal or dietary supplements may interact with Cordarone.
+- Many prescription and nonprescription medicines (eg, used for allergies, bacterial and fungal infections, blood thinning, cancer, constipation, cough, depression or other mental or mood problems, enlarged prostate, erectile dysfunction, heartburn or reflux problems, hepatitis C infection, high blood pressure, high cholesterol, HIV infection, immune system suppression, inflammation, irregular heartbeat or other heart problems, multiple sclerosis, nausea and vomiting, pain, seizures, stomach or bowel problems, Tourette syndrome), multivitamin products, and herbal or dietary supplements may interact with Cordarone.
 Check with your doctor to see if Cordarone may interact with any other medicine that you are taking.

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Cordarone may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.